Miso Soup - The Way Many People Make It at Home in Japan

 Rehydrate the wakame

 Place the dried wakame in a small bowl and cover it with water.
-Let it soak for 2 to 3 minutes, then drain it well and set it aside.
+Soak for about 5 to 10 minutes, or follow the instructions on your wakame packet, then drain it well and set it aside.
+The dried wakame expands quickly after soaking, so you only need a small amount.

 2. 2